-In honor of Debbie & Alex’s trip to Playa del Carmen I cooked Fish Tacos tonight!
-A receipe I learned from my Mexicans in none other than Playa Del Carmen.
+[Guest Post] In honor of Deb’s vacation in Playa Del Carmen, I wanted to share this recipe I learned from friends that live there for fish tacos.
 My first trip down there was with my BFF Victoria and about 10 guy friends.
-The boys would scuba dive and spear fish while we sun bathed and then the boys would bring up their catch of the day to the Mexicans at a beach front cabana cook-out place.
+I highly recommend this arrangement: the boys would scuba dive and spear fish while we sun bathed and then the boys would bring up their catch of the day to the Mexicans at a beach front cabana cook-out place.
 They would turn the catch of the day into the best fish tacos I had ever had.
-So I spent the next day having them teach me how.
-And today foodies, I will give you my secret fish taco receipe, direct from Mexico to you, where ever you may be!
+So I made them teach me how.

 I had my first taco when I was about seven, at the home of a down-the-street neighbor who used to watch me after school until my parents got home from work.
 As she began to arrange fixings for a greatly-anticipated feast they called Taco Night, I baffled the lot by telling them I didn’t know what one was.
 (I could have baffled them further by explaining the proper way to boil and then eat a whole artichoke thus proving that no I was NOT raised under an epicurean rock but I refrained.
 I’ve since lost such restraint.).